 You may wish to purchase a dictionary as you progress in your study of Yiddish.
 A good all-purpose dictionary is Uriel Weinreich’s Modern English-Yiddish/Yiddish-English Dictionary.

-Although the Committee for Yiddish doesn’t offer purely conversation courses, we believe that it is important in our classes to highlight all aspects of Yiddish language and culture, which includes the spoken language, as well as literature study and written expression, Yiddish music and drama.
+The Committee for Yiddish does occasionally offer conversation courses suitable for both intermediate-level students or heritage speakers (who may not be able to read alef-beys), although we don't offer them every semester and we would encourage students to consider taking our regular classes instead or in addition to a conversation class.
+We believe it is important in our classes to highlight all aspects of Yiddish language and culture, which includes the spoken language, as well as literature study and written expression, Yiddish music and drama.

 The first thing to consider is whether or not you can read Yiddish in alef-beys (Hebrew characters).
-If not, your only options are Beginner Yiddish or the Yiddish Theatre Workshop.
+If not, your only options are Beginner Yiddish, or the Yiddish Theatre Workshop or a Yiddish Conversation class (when offered).
 If you can read alef-beys, then you may take any of the other courses on offer (e.g. Beginner-Plus, Intermediate, Intermediate-Plus, Advanced).

 Generally, the Advanced-level course is more appropriate for those who have been studying Yiddish for at least three years or are native speakers.
 The Advanced class is conducted fully in Yiddish, and it is expected that students are able to read with good fluency short stories or similar-length pieces of writing in Yiddish.
 Intermediate-Plus requires similar literary and spoken skills, but the readings are shorter and there may be some explanation in English.